OJ/gobuster/README.md

 * dir - the classic directory brute-forcing mode
 * dns - DNS subdomain brute-forcing mode
+* s3 - Enumerate open S3 buckets and look for existence and bucket listings
 * vhost - virtual host brute-forcing mode (not the same as DNS!)

 ## Built-in Help